Abhishek-Kamble/Demyst-Coda-Kata/README.md

 The backend would integrate with third-party providers such as:

-**Decision engine (Ass) -** This is where the final application will be submitted to present the outcome of the application.
+**Decision engine -** This is where the final application will be submitted to present the outcome of the application.

 **Accounting software -** providers will provide a balance sheet for a selected business of the user.